BZoennchen/Pages/_posts/2023-10-07-system-theory-and-ai.md

 He argued that it's precisely because we don't have direct access (due to system/environment distinction and operational closure) that we can perceive.
 Cognition can only happen if it is not interrupted which requires operational closure.

+>The tradition of epistemological idealism was about the question of the unity within the difference of cognition and the real object.
+>The question was: how can cognition take notice of an object outside of itself?
+>Or: how can it realize that something exists independently of it while anything which it realizes already presupposes cognition and cannot be realized by cognition independently of cognition?
+>No matter if one preferred solutions of transcendental theory (Kant) or dialectics (Hegel), the problem was: how is cognition possible in spite of having no independent access to reality outside of it.
+>Radical constructivism, however, begins with the empirical assertion: Cognition is only possible because it has no access to the reality external to it.
+>A brain, for instance, can only produce information because it is coded indifferently in regard to its environment, i.e. it operates enclosed within the recursive network of its own operations.
->[Communication can only happen] because the environment does not interrupt it.
+>Similarly one would have to say: Communication systems (social systems) are only able to produce information because the environment does not interrupt them.
->And following all of this, the same should be self-evident with respect to the classical 'seat' (subject) of epistemology: to consciousness. -- {% cite luhmann:1988 %}
+>And following all this, the same should be self-evident with respect to the classical "seat" (subject) of epistemology: to consciousness. -- {% cite luhmann:1988 %}

+It was Kant who turned the question of 'what is the general structure of the world' into a question of the general structure of cognition: under which conditions is cognition allowed to operate to conceive the world?
+Kant tried to bridge the gap between Hume's *empiricism* and German *idealism*.
+He also accepted the skeptical argument that nothing could be realized by cognition independently of cognition.
+In a sense, Kant brought in *constructivism*.

-As a radical constructivist Luhmann took Kant's concept of cognition and radicalized it.
+As a *radical constructivist* Luhmann took Kant's concept of cognition and radicalized it.
+He assumes that the realization of reality is not only a possible way of relating to reality, but that reality basically consists of its own realization.
+Therfore, Luhmann drops the idea of a reality that is independent of cognition, i.e. Kant's *Ding an sich*.
+According to Luhmann, cognition is no longer simply a way of relating to reality.
+Instead, reality emerges as cognition.

+However, this does **not** mean that cognition is *ideal* (Hegel)---it does not rely on an essence in the form of consiousness.
+Cognitive systems construct cognition which is based on the system/environment distinction.
+There is no single rule how this can be done.
+Cognition can operate materially in the form of biological life, mentally in the form of thoughts, or socially in the form of communication.

-Moeller summerizes this shift nicely {% cite moeller:2006 %}:
+Moeller summerizes this shift from *Kantian idealism* to *radical constructivism* nicely {% cite moeller:2006 %}:

 + Cognition is not *per se* an act of consciousness.
 It can take on any operational mode.
 + There is no a priori, transscendental structure of cognition; cognition constructs itself on the basis of *operational closure* and is an *empirical* process, which varies from system to system.